Implementation of an SSH2 “message”.

 Return the next byte of the message, without decomposing it.
 This is equivalent to

-Returns: the next (
+the next (

-str) byte of the message, or
+bytes) byte of the message, or

-'\'if there aren’t any bytes remaining.
+b'\'if there aren’t any bytes remaining.

 Return the next

-str), without decomposing into an int, decoded string, etc. Just the raw bytes are returned.
+nbytes of the message, without decomposing into an int, decoded string, etc. Just the raw bytes are returned.
 Returns a string of

 nzero bytes if there weren’t